enthought/traits/docs/source/traits_api_reference/has_traits.rst

 Deprecated Classes
 ------------------

-The following :class:`~.HasTraits` classes and instances are deprecated, and may be removed in a future version of Traits.
+The following :class:`~.HasTraits` subclasses are deprecated, and may be removed in a future version of Traits.

 .. autoclass:: SingletonHasTraits